-Please check the before and after photo below.
+Please check the before and after photos below.

-I had to face the cleaning head towards the direction of the dirt to pick it up.
+I had to face the cleaning head toward the dirt to pick it up.

-While the results were pretty good, it will take more passes to clean these areas.
+While the results were pretty good, cleaning these areas will take more passes.

-I did a total of nine tests on carpet to check how well it does on low and mid pile carpet.
-Scroll down to see the results on each type plus the deep cleaning test results.
+I did nine tests on carpet to check how well it does on low and mid-pile carpets.
+Scroll down to see the results on each type, plus the deep cleaning test results.